lobsteropteryx/blog/content/post/analysis-services-2-testing.md

 $env:TabularAcceptanceTestSqlConnectionString = "Server=localhost;Database=validation;User ID=test;Password=test;"
 ```

-Note that if you want to run the tests from Visual Studio, you'll need these environment variables set in the process where Visual Studio is running; one way to do this is to luanch Visual Studio from a shell with the appropriate variables set:
+Note that if you want to run the tests from Visual Studio, you'll need these environment variables set in the process where Visual Studio is running; one way to do this is to launch Visual Studio from a shell with the appropriate variables set:

 ```powershell
 'C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe'